PhiloTFarnsworth/FantasyDraftGo/README.md

 ## A fantasy football draft with Gin and React

 FantasyDraftGo is an elaboration on [FantasyDraft](https://github.com/PhiloTFarnsworth/FantasyDraftPrototype), rewritten using Go's Gin web framework and React.

+A demonstration of FantasyDraftGo's abilities can be seen [on Youtube.](https://youtu.be/L6jHyUtb-ZA)

 ### What can FantasyDraftGo do?
 Users can